-Coupled with the fact that chemical etching uses easily re-iterated and low-cost digital tooling, it provides a cost-effective, highly accurate, and speedy manufacturing alternative to traditional machining technologies such as stamping, pressing, punching, and laser and water-jet cutting.
+Coupled with the fact that chemical etching uses easily re-iterated and low-cost digital tooling, it provides a cost-effective, highly accurate, and speedy manufacturing alternative to traditional machining technologies such as stamping, laser and water-jet cutting.

 Many companies that have attempted to manufacture aluminium will be familiar with some issues working the metal such as its reflective nature (which makes laser cutting problematic), and the fact that it coats dies which makes punching unreliable.
 Aluminium is also known to be an excellent conductor of heat and electricity, as well as being corrosion resistant, both useful properties, but presenting challenges for manufacturers.

 For example, aluminium in the chemical etching process reacts with the corrosive chemistry and becomes exothermic, releasing heat energy.
 This has a knock on effect to the efficiency and accuracy of the chemical etching process.
 The highly exothermic reaction of aluminium to the etching process can, in some instances, destroy the photoresist, creating a rough etch.

 Effectively, the exothermic reaction causes the resist to pull away from the aluminium sheet, allowing the etchant to seep under it and compromise the etch.
 This leads to a rough, jagged, granular edge, a long way away from the smooth and straight etched profiles typical of the chemical etching process.

 Due to the exceptional demand for aluminium in a variety of industrial applications, and the requirement for a machining process that is both repeatable, consistent, and overcomes such issues as those just highlighted with laser cutting and punching, Precision Micro has invested considerable resource on lamination equipment to improve the adhesion of the resist to the aluminium.